cartierzhou/frank.lovecch.io/thoughts/_posts/2009-02-22-cellphone-word-banks.markdown

 - hosses

 ```
-The name of a bar in the town which I grew up.
+The name of an old bar in the town which I grew up.
 ```

 - honda